markusheinonen/markusheinonen.github.io/advice.md

 **Become a coder wiz**.
 Learn to automate your workflows: code, experiments, runs, logging, analysis, plotting, results.
 Make sure you can reconfig and restart your experiments in minutes on a GPU cluster.
 Make clean code and refactor often.
 Learn the latest tools, and exploit LLMs.
 Ask your collegues for their best practises. **One can't survive a PhD anymore without being an adequate ML engineer**.
 This can easily accelerate research output 10x.

-**SOTA is not science**.
+**Science is not SOTA**.
 Paper's should not be treated as benchmark competitions, but opportunities to identify novel research problems and understand and address their root causes.
 Benchmark tables are not scientifically interesting: every year new methods come up and errors go down, brrrr.
 Instead aim at understanding the insight behind the contributions, or finding qualitative improvements, gaps in literature, or problems behind SOTA models.
 These often come from understanding related works and your model more in-depth.
 By solving true open problems one obtains SOTA as a side-effect.

 **Focus on problems**.
 Instead of finding solutions, focus on finding problems that are true, novel and significant.
 Find open problems by looking at what state-of-the-art can’t do, does poorly, or ignores.